< Back to the Polytechnique Montréal portal

 Spinal cord morphology in degenerative cervical myelopathy patients ; assessing key morphological characteristics using Mmchine vision tools

-Kalum Ost, W. Bradley Jacobs, Nathan Evaniew, Julien Cohen-Adad, David Anderson and David W. Cadotte
+Kalum Ost, W. Bradley Jacobs, Nathan Evaniew, Julien Cohen-Adad, David Anderson et David W. Cadotte

 [img]